CodeAcademyBerlin/codac-25/README.md

 ## 🙏 Acknowledgments

-- **Code Academy Berlin** - For providing the educational foundation
+- **Code Academy Berlin** - For providing the educational foundation and vision
-- **Open Source Community** - For the amazing tools and libraries
+- **Open Source Community** - For the amazing tools, libraries, and frameworks
-- **Contributors** - For making this project possible
+- **Contributors** - For making this project possible and continuously improving it
-- **Students & Alumni** - For feedback and real-world testing
+- **Students & Alumni** - For feedback, testing, and real-world usage insights
+- **Plate.js Team** - For the exceptional rich text editing capabilities
+- **Vercel & Next.js Team** - For the outstanding development platform

 ---

 **CODAC** - Empowering the next generation of developers through community-driven learning.

+_Built with ❤️ by the Code Academy Berlin community_

-For more information, visit [Code Academy Berlin](https://codeacademyberlin.com) or reach out to our development team.
+For more information, visit [Code Academy Berlin](https://codeacademyberlin.com) or connect with our development team.